 We aim to provide support for students’ learning and study skills but also prioritise students’ wellbeing, support with career planning and are always ready to listen and support with other difficulties.
-Staff who are available to support our Sixth Form students are:
+The team dedicated to supporting our Sixth Form students are:

 - And a team of highly qualified subject teachers

 It is vital that students feel safe and well if they are to achieve their target grades, and ultimately go on to follow the career of their dreams.
 Swindon Academy has a small Sixth Form which enables staff to work closely with pupils and know them well.
 There are a number of dedicated staff who work in the Sixth Form (see section above), however in addition to these students can also receive support from their Tutor, School Counsellor, the Chaplaincy Team and our Lead Child Protection Officer.

 Students receive support from a variety of personnel within the Sixth From team who each have their own areas of expertise.
 Students are allocated a Tutor and their own Academic Mentor, who provide support and advice as required.

 Through our partnership with Marlborough College, support and preparation for UCAT, BMAT, PAT or LNAT tests is provided as well as a range of revision sessions.
 This partnership gives students the opportunity to visit Marlborough College, meet students who have the same aspirations, and compare notes.